 - 18. In order to consider the affordability of its capital plans, all resources currently available and estimated in the future should be considered.
 Set out below are the key indicators for affordability. - 19.
 Actual and estimates of the ratio of financing costs to net revenue stream this indicator identifies the trend in the cost of capital (borrowing and other long term liability costs net of investment income) against the net revenue stream.
-For 2017/18 investment income is expected to exceed borrowing costs so this indicator is not relevant. - 20.
+For 2018/19 investment income is expected to exceed borrowing costs so this indicator is not relevant. - 20.
 Estimates of the incremental impact of capital investment decisions on the council tax this indicator identified the revenue costs associated with proposed changes to the capital programme recommended in this budget report.
-However, as the capital programme is to be financed from internal resources there will be no impact on council tax in 2017/18.